FAQIf your question isn't answered here please contact us.

 Do my joints ache from all my other fitness routines?

 Do I want to turbo charge my other workouts?

 This is the most common misconception that prevents people from coming to a yoga class.
 Yoga is not about how flexible you are.
 It is about stretching your body and spine in all directions.
 All that matters is that you try the right way, do the best you can and breathe normally.

 Is it a cardiovascular workout and can I lose weight?

-No matter what your level of fitness, Bikram Yoga class is very challenging.
+No matter what your level of fitness, Original Hot Yoga class is very challenging.
 Each posture combines flexibility, strength, and balance to work the whole body from your bones to your skin.
 With persistence, patience, and dedication, you can lose inches, and develop muscle tone and strength that might never come from other forms of exercise.